mgomezg26/Actividad-practica-2/README.md

  # Activitie/assignment-practice-2
 ### Course / Assignment: Automata & Formal Languages — PDA & Derivations

-Group members (FULL NAMES — please replace the placeholders)

-Alice Fullname (Student ID: 000000)

-Bob Fullname (Student ID: 000001)

-Carlos Fullname (Student ID: 000002)

-⚠️ Replace the three lines above with the real, full names of your group members before submitting.

-Summary

-This project implements the examples requested in the assignment PDF:
+**Group members:**

+Mateo Gomez Giraldo

+---

+## Implementation of the topic

-A small generator of example strings for the grammar
+- A small generator of example strings for the grammar 𝑆 → 𝑎𝑆𝑏 ∣ 𝜀 𝐿=
-𝑆
-→
-𝑎
-𝑆
-𝑏
-∣
-𝜀
-S→aSb∣ε (strings in the language
-𝐿
-=
 {
 𝑎
 𝑛